openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/00-intro.md

-In this lab you will learn about Eclipse Vert.x and how you can build microservices using reactive principles.
-During this lab you will create a scalable API Gateway that aggregates Catalog and Inventory APIs.
+In this scenario you will learn about Eclipse Vert.x and how you can build microservices using reactive principles.
+During this scenario you will create a scalable API Gateway that aggregates Catalog and Inventory APIs.

 ## What is Eclipse Vert.x?